-Polysomnography Testing The most commonly reported sleep-related problems are insomnia and excessive daytime sleepiness.
-Insomnia is difficulty falling asleep or staying asleep, waking up early, or a disturbance in... read more , including electromyography Electromyography and Nerve Conduction Studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (EMG), is always done to diagnose periodic limb movement disorder.
+Polysomnography Testing , including electromyography Electromyography and Nerve Conduction Studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (EMG), is always done to diagnose periodic limb movement disorder.
 These tests are done overnight in a sleep laboratory and are not done at home.
 In polysomnography, brain activity, heart rate, breathing, muscle activity, and eye movements are monitored while people sleep.
 People may also be videotaped during an entire night's sleep to document limb movements.
 These tests may also be done after restless legs syndrome is diagnosed to determine whether people also have periodic limb movement disorder.

 If either disorder is diagnosed, blood and urine tests are done to check for disorders that can contribute, such as anemia, iron deficiency, and kidney and liver disorders.

 Changes in the diet

 Drugs used to treat Parkinson disease and other drugs